gahan-corporation/wyatt/docs/cla/corporate/therp.md

     2016-05-27
     2017-06-27

-Therp BV agrees to the terms of the Odoo Corporate Contributor License Agreement v1.0.
+Therp BV agrees to the terms of the Gerp Corporate Contributor License Agreement v1.0.

 We declare that we are authorized and able to make this agreement and sign